 Unfortunately, this mis-translation has a bloody history as subsequent followers of Jesus with no roots in Israel failed to see the conflict between Jerusalem elites and Galilean nobodies, and in the name of Jesus created and validated hatred, persecution, and murder of Jesus' own people.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, (see link below), pages 26-29; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 26-29; and the writings of Amy-Jill Levine, et. al. See link below.

 Matthew 25:31-46 (NRSV)